 “Buffet People serve an important purpose in human society.
-The better we understand Buffet People the better we understand humans in their given society in general.”
-Quindall has spent the last ten years eating exclusively at buffets to understand the complicated patterns of Buffet People.
+The better we understand Buffet People the better we understand the human experience.”
+Since passing his comprehensive examinations, Quindall has spent the last ten years eating exclusively at buffets to understand the complicated patterns of Buffet People.
 According to Quindall, he met Megan Chasser from Duke University in Durham, NC at the China Buffet on Mayfair Street.
 She is a fifth-year senior studying Quantum Physics, and considers herself a Buffet Person.
-“It started with my freshman fifteen.
+“It started when I gained my freshman fifteen.
 I asked myself, why stop there?
 People are expected to gain weight their first year of college.”

 Quindall ran into Marge McDougal at a CiCi’s Pizza in Davenport, Florida.
 She, like Chasser self-identifies as a Buffet Person.
 McDougal, a seventy-seven-year-old frequents the eatery five times a week.
 He quickly identified the old woman as a Buffet Person when he noticed that she had brought a seven-inch bowie knife to the diner.
-“Buffet knives just don’t cut it,” spouted McDougal.
+“Buffet knives just don’t cut it,” spouted McDougal as she sharpened her blade on a whetstone.
 “I’ve been to every buffet joint in town, and all their knives didn’t make the cut.”
 After laughing ferociously at her own joke, McDougal demonstrated why she required such a sharp blade.

 John E. Joe became a Buffet Person when he learned that he could make money at the Pizza Hut Buffet in Glenville, West Virginia.
-“No one ever thinks to put liverwurst on pizza, and management hasn’t kicked me out yet.”
-Quindall met Joe from a catcall during lunch.
-Joe and whispered, “Psst.
+“No one ever thinks to put liverwurst on pizza, and the management hasn’t kicked me out yet.”
+Quindall met Joe when the patron catcalled him during his buffet lunch.
+Joe whispered, “Psst.
 Howz about a chaw o liverwurst?”
 The PhD candidate looked around and saw Joe with a knife loaded with a hunk of spreadable liver sausage.
 “It’s only a quarter.
 I’ll even spread it on for ya.”
 On any given day, he could sell about eight pats of liverwurst, which cuts his cost of the buffet nearly by a third.
 “It’s a great deal.
 I’m gunna eat it anyways, I might as well sell it too.
 Now, that’s just good business.”
 In tune with diffusionist theory, Quindall observed that, in fact, some cultures are more easily spreadable than others.

 The Golden Corral is a staple for fine dining among many Buffet People.
 Quindall observed D’Quon James, a proud Buffet Person from Boise, Idaho.
 He managed to mount an entire rack of cinnamon rolls on his plate.
 He showed little concern that icing had dripped onto the tabletop for nearly ten minutes before he commenced to consume the candied confection.
 “I noticed that you have this entire plate of cinnamon rolls,” noted the anthropologist.
 James looked up, but before responding Quindall interjected, “It’s fine by me.
 I am just curious, why?
 You must really like cinnamon rolls.”
 According to the PhD candidate, unlike most buffet people, James was sixteen-years-old and showed no signs of obesity.
 In fact, if anything, he looked underweight.
 The youth responded, “Mama can’t bake ‘em, baby’s gotta shake em, and I can’t fake em, so I’m just gunna take em.”
 Perhaps, someday his metabolism will catch up with him, but until then he indicated that he would continue his dessert devouring trend.